 Geoff Acton - appointed Company Secretary on 13 July 2015.
-Geoff is a chartered accountant and has a 21 year history with Tamawood Limited in various capabilities including Director, Chief Financial Officer, Company Secretary and head of Tamawood's Renewable Energy Certificates trading business, which Geoff established in 2004.
+Geoff is a chartered accountant and has more than 20 year history with Tamawood Limited in various capabilities including Director, Chief Financial Officer, Company Secretary and head of Tamawood's Renewable Energy Certificates trading business, which Geoff established in 2004.